dinusergiuandrei/easylearn/README.md

 ### Prerequisites
 1. Make sure you have the jdk installed on your system.
-2. If you receive a "Gradle does not find tools.jar" or similar error, than make sure that the JAVA_HOME path variable is set to the location of your jdk installation: https://stackoverflow.com/questions/11345193/gradle-does-not-find-tools-jar (example for Windows); only follow the instructions from the first screen capure.
+2. If you receive a "Gradle does not find tools.jar" or similar error, than make sure that the JAVA_HOME path variable is set to the location of your jdk installation: https://stackoverflow.com/questions/11345193/gradle-does-not-find-tools-jar (example for Windows); only follow the instructions from the first screen capture.

 ### Development workflow
 0. The first time you should clone the project locally.
 This step should be skipped in future iterations.